saifkhan-m/PushCam/README.md

 # PushCam
-Senses the push and start the camera.
+Senses the push or force using accelerometer and start the camera.